sandeep194920/MERN_Projects/README.md

 - `images used - not in public folder but inside src/images folder`
 - `useContext hook - no redux`
 - `axios`
+- `creating an array of objects by adding icon and text for each item - githubUser - UserInfo file`

 ## Handy Tools